MWatty/the-office-memory-game-pet-edition/README.md

 * The website is categorised into two pages, a landing page and a game page.

 #### Landing Page

-* Navigation bar as expected located across the top of the page, this acts as the Home button.
+* A navigation bar is,  as expected, located across the top of the page, this acts as the Home button.
-* Central banner with a brief description of what the website is about, this also contains two buttons.
+* A central banner with a brief description of what the website is about, this also contains two buttons.
 * Button one 'how to play!' when clicked gives the user simple instructions on how to play the game and from here the user can click to play.
-* Button two 'new game!' takes the user to the 'click to play' game page where they can start their game.
+* Button two 'new game!' takes the user to the 'click to play' game overlay where they can start their game.
 * The footer is a simple containing copyright information only.

 #### Game Page
-* This page consists of the navigation bar as above with 'the office' acting as a home button.
+* The navigation bar as above with 'the office' acting as a home button.
 * There is a countdown timer, counting down in 1 second intervals for 60 seconds or until the game is won.
 * There is a flip counter that iterates up by 1 as the user clicks or until the time runs out.
 * There are 16 cards that can be flipped, and the aim is to match all the cards in pairs in as little time as possible.
 * Should the player run out of time the game ends with a game over modal and the option of playing again.
-* Should the player win a winning modal pops up, again with the option of playing again.
+* Should the player win, a winning modal pops up, again with the option of playing again.
 * There are also 3 buttons that allow the user to pause, play and reset the game.

 ### Features left to implement